edielam/edielam/README.md

 # Hi there 👋, I'm Ed!

-I'm an experienced software engineer 👨‍💻 with expertise in building scalable web applications, APIs, and machine learning models.
+I'm a software engineer 👨‍💻 with expertise in building scalable web applications, APIs, and machine learning models.
 I'm passionate about leveraging technology to solve real-world problems.

-Currently working as an AI Development Consultant on a Voice Synthesis project, and contributing to an open-source ML framework unification project.
+Currently working as an AI Software Development Intern on a Voice Synthesis project, and contributing to an open-source ML framework unification project.

 ## 🛠 Skills